All About Eve

 Overall, I was really disappointed.
 If there had been an interval, I’d definitely have used it to leave, the play just annoyed me so much.

-I’ll give a measly two out if six rainbow sloths, solely for the actors trying to make the best out of the dismal roles they were given.
+I’ll give a measly two stars, solely for the actors trying to make the best out of the dismal roles they were given.